SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 Gas used for the deployment is around 726,644, so gas limit in this deployment transaction has been set to 900,000, giving some room in case some opcode costs increase in future, hence there should be at least 0.09 of native currency at the signer's address before factory deployment.

-Axelar's factory contract will be deployed to this address (if the transaction bytecode is unchanged):
+If the EVM version is `paris`, Axelar's factory contract will be deployed to this address (if the transaction bytecode is unchanged):
 ```
 0xb56144Efcf9b9F1A23395a3B7cAF295A9Cb494A2
 ```